 Medical Extended Reality Device Workgroup

-MDIC is establishing a medical extended reality device workgroup to develop an augmented/virtual reality implementation roadmap specifying open regulatory research questions and knowledge gaps that should be addressed to facilitate the integration of medical extended reality devices into healthcare and accelerate device availability to patients.
-Examples of topics to be considered:
+MDIC has established a medical extended reality device workgroup to develop an augmented/virtual reality implementation roadmap specifying open regulatory research questions and knowledge gaps that should be addressed to facilitate the integration of medical extended reality devices into healthcare and accelerate device availability to patients.

 • Identification of and consensus on standard terminology